Effective Date: April 18, 2013

 Repeatable: A characteristic of a process that can be applied to products at any level of the system structure or within any life-cycle phase.

-Requirement: The agreed upon need, desire, want, capability, capacity, or demand for personnel, equipment, facilities, or other resources or services by specified quantities for specific periods of time or at a specified time expressed as a "shall" statement.
+Requirement: The agreed upon need, capability, capacity, or demand for personnel, equipment, facilities, or other resources or services by specified quantities for specific periods of time or at a specified time expressed as a "shall" statement.
 Acceptable form for a requirement statement is individually clear, correct, feasible to obtain, unambiguous in meaning, and can be validated at the level of the system structure at which stated.
 In pairs of requirement statements or as a set, collectively, they are not redundant, are adequately related with respect to terms used, and are not in conflict with one another.

 Risk: In the context of mission execution, the potential for performance shortfalls, which may be realized in the future, with respect to achieving explicitly established and stated performance requirements.
 The performance shortfalls may be related to any one or more of the following mission execution domains: (1) safety, (2) technical, (3) cost, and (4) schedule.
 (See NPR 8000.4, Agency Risk Management Procedural Requirements.)

 Single-Project Programs: Programs that tend to have long development and/or operational lifetimes, represent a large investment of Agency resources, and have contributions from multiple organizations/agencies.
 These programs frequently combine program and project management approaches, which they document through tailoring.

 Software: Computer programs, procedures, rules, and associated documentation and data pertaining to the development and operation of a computer system.
 Software also includes commercial off the shelf (COTS), Government off the shelf (GOTS), modified off the shelf (MOTS), embedded software, reuse, heritage, legacy, autogenerated code, firmware, and open source software components.